Today we are going to focus on social media Stories.

 Stories are a big deal.

-By doing so, they have seen a:
+By doing so they recorded a:

 - 73% increase in their campaign click-through rates.

 - 17-point rise in ad recall by targeted customers.